The best hotels in Verona

 The Teatro Romano ruins on the hill above the Adige are free to walk past and give a great elevated view of the city.
 The Archaeological Museum at the top charges €4.50.
 Evening passeggiata on Corso Porta Borsari and Via Mazzini is the authentic daily Verona experience. aperitivo starts at 6pm and goes until 8pm.

-Verona's best neighborhoods
+Verona's best hotel regions

 Verona's historic center (Centro Storico) is compact and easily walkable.
 The Arena amphitheater anchors the western edge.
 Juliet's House draws crowds to Via Cappello.
 San Zeno is the quietest and most authentic neighborhood.
 Veronetta across the Adige river is student-filled and cheap.
 The Valpolicella wine hills sit 10-15km north.